mzamanir/breast-cancer-classification/README.md

-# breast-cancer-classification
+# Breast Cancer Classification

-Simple breast cancer classification task using machine learning.
+A machine learning project for binary classification of breast tumors (Malignant vs. Benign) using the